 - In a saucepan, combine the seafood stock and saffron and keep simmering over medium heat for 5 minutes or until you can see that the saffron has coloured the stock.

 - Heat olive oil in a 38cm Paella Pan (take care to follow instructions provided with Paella Pan to prepare the Pan for use).
 Add onion and garlic and sauté until golden.

 - Add tomatoes and red peppers (set aside some strips of the red pepper for presentation) and cook for a further 5 minutes or until most of the liquid from the tomatoes has evaporated.

 - Add rice and sweet paprika.
 Pour over the stock and bring to the boil.
 Cook over a medium heat without stirring for about 10 minutes.

 - Add the peas, prawns and calamari, making sure to distribute throughout the rice to allow even cooking.
 Cook for another 10 minutes or so, careful not to overcook the seafood and until rice is almost tender (rice should not be overcooked but just tender to the bite) and the stock has been absorbed.
 Season to taste.

-- NB: If you find you have too much liquid, you can increase the heat.
-If your rice is becoming too dry, turn down the heat and add some more stock.
+- NB: If your rice is becoming too dry, turn down the heat and add some more stock.
 The trick is to keep an eye on it but do not stir too much.
 Don't worry if your rice sticks a little to the bottom, this is a key feature of authentic Spanish Paella, Spaniards love to scrape it off the bottom, as long as it's not burnt.